Convection signatures in early-time gravitational waves from core-collapse supernovae: Results

 Similarly to the intensity peaks, we also separately analyse the peak frequency of the convection and \gls{PNS} core signals.
 The convection signal peak frequency settles at $\sim\unit[150]{Hz}$ regardless of the model's pre-collapse rotation (Figure \ref{fig:peaks}.D), indicating that prompt convection is not significantly affected by it.
 On the contrary, the \gls{PNS} core peak frequency shows a non-monotonic dependence on the rotation rate, varying from $\unit[250]{Hz}$ to $\unit[900]{Hz}$ for most of the considered models.

 Slowly rotating models with $T/|W|\sim 0$ and intermediate rotating models show the highest frequency peaks, but for two different reasons.
 The former show high-frequency modes excited by the strong convection formed post-bounce, while the latter's modes are excited in resonance with the rotation (see the peak of both $\Delta h_{\rm conv}$ and $\Delta h_{\rm conv}$ at around $T/|W|\approx 0.07$ in Figure \ref{fig:decomposition}.B).

-Fast and very fast rotating models exhibit only the ringdown oscillations from the bounce signal, with a decreasing trend $f_\textnormal{core}$ as rotation increases.
+On the other hand, fast and very fast-rotating models exhibit only the ringdown oscillations from the bounce signal, with a decreasing trend $f_\textnormal{core}$ as rotation increases.